svaksha/Julia.jl/API.md

 ----

 # LANGUAGES
-API's for programming languages and general server backend purposes
+Wrappers's and programming API for other languages and general backend server purposes.

 ## C
 + [GetC.jl](https://github.com/rennis250/GetC.jl) :: package is a minimal implementation of Jasper's Julia FFI.
 It will load the ccall function/type signatures specificed by Jasper's FFI.